 Celebrating National HSI Week

-The HSI designation indicates that an institution enrolls at least 25 percent Hispanic full-time equivalent enrollment as well as meet certain student need requirements.
+The HSI designation indicates that an institution enrolls at least 25 percent Latinx full-time equivalent enrollment as well as meet certain student need requirements.
 Cal Lutheran met these thresholds in 2013 and was able to receive designation in 2016.

 In 2016, we qualified for and were awarded a Title III STEM and Articulation grant totaling $4.63 million in support of our ALLIES in STEM project.
 We also received a HSI STEM Title III grant in collaboration with Oxnard College totaling $1.5 million.
 Both grants support all students through resources and services intended to increase success in STEM-related majors and courses.